ericsonga/TeacherCSP/_sources/CSPStringDecisions/input.rst

    What is the printed if the user answer something other than in, left, or right?

 What should the program do if the user enters something besides in, left, or right?
 Fix the code above to let the user know what went wrong.
+Also add another possibility like "out".